 Melissa Raman Molitor, MA, ATR-BC, LCPC

 Melissa is an artist, educator and art therapist living and working in the Chicago-Evanston area.
 She is an Associate Professor, Adj. at the School of the Art Institute of Chicago (SAIC), and the founding director of Kids Create Change.
-Her work centers on encouraging young people to explore identity, engage with their community, and address personal challenges and social issues through art and narrative.
+Her work centers on encouraging young people to explore identity, engage with their community, and address personal challenges and social issues through art and story.